nancycg/smart-equip/README.md

 ```

-* copy the id field for next request
+* copy the id field for next request.
+This is important for the success of next request.

-* POST call localhost:8080/smart-equip/verify with JSON body as below:
+* POST call **localhost:8080/smart-equip/verify** with JSON body as below[use copied id here]

 ```json
 {
     "id":"2da7135a-45d4-4f40-894f-a45a42e30018",